United States men's national ice hockey team: Early history

 In 1933, the United States won its first IIHF World Championship title when the Massachusetts Rangers (aka Boston Olympics) defeated Canada in Prague.
 Sherman Forbes scored early, but the game remained deadlocked after regulation until John Garrison netted the winning goal in a mandatory 10-minute overtime.
-The U.S. squad, coached by Walter A. Brown and backed by goaltender Gerry Cosby, edged Canada—a perennial powerhouse—to claim gold in front of some 12,000 spectators.
+The US squad, coached by Walter A. Brown and backed by goaltender Gerry Cosby, edged Canada–a perennial powerhouse–to claim gold in front of some 12,000 spectators.